flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 An engraving showing how trapping stones were used to catch large animals like giraffe.
 According to Professor Mori, who illustrated modern Tuareg examples of the trap, the animal places its foot on the big circle, the hoop, onto which were threaded a number of palm leaves [probably palm thorns] with their pointed ends pointing towards the centre, and as a result the animal's foot gets caught.
 The stone thus ends up attached to the animal's leg, eventually wearing it out to a slow halt, tragically to be caught by the chasing hunter(s).
 The whole trap is buried and therefore is invisible to the victim!

-an engraving of a giraffe before a sun disc and wheel-like object which might be a prehistoric trapping stones
+an engraving of a giraffe before a sun disc and wheel-like object.

 Matkhendoush (Messak Settafet): Large Pastoral Period: Professor Mori also suggests that the engravings may hide deeper symbolism and hidden mythology.